dinoboards/dinoboards.github.io/2mb-linear-sram.md

 > \* These languages enable the writing of application to take full advantage of the extended memory module.
 The ports are still under active development.
 See their respective repos for details of porting progress.

-> The **EXE.COM** allow execution of CP/M programs running in the extended address space - with the CLang runtime support to marshall all the CP/M operations to the 64K page.
+* The **EXE.COM** allow execution of CP/M programs running in the extended address space - with the CLang runtime support to marshall all the CP/M operations to the 64K page.
-> The CLang port still requires the 64K paged memory module (512K ROM/RAM) module with RomWBW and CP/M installed.
+* The CLang port still requires the 64K paged memory module (512K ROM/RAM) module with RomWBW and CP/M installed.

-## Writing your own programs

-While it is certainly possible to use the Zilog ZDS II development studio to develop your own firmware in C and Assembly and write code that uses this extended memory, you  Although you may prefer to take advantage of some of the software tooling that I have been developing.
+> Although it may be possible to use the official Zilog ZDS II development studio to create your own 'applications' - this is not a recommended approach.

-While you can use the Zilog ZDS II development studio to create your own firmware in C and Assembly that utilizes this extended memory -- you may prefer to take advantage of the software tools I have developed:

-1. The port of **BBC-BASIC** (Version 5) that runs within this extended memory.
-Write BASIC programs than can use all of the 2MB of RAM.
-2. Or, use the port of **Clang** for the platform - to write C or Assembly language programs.

 # What's included in this kit